software user's manual

 Chapter 6.: Camera capturing

 Chapter 9.: Effects

-Chapter 14.: Customising the user interface of the program
+Chapter 15.: Customising the user interface and other configurations

 Appendix: Hardware and software compatibility